twak/winsyn/README.md

 The model requires a resources files with various textures and meshes from different sources.
 We include a [single example](https://github.com/twak/winsyn/tree/main/resources) resource of each type - these are enough to run the code, but do not have much diversity.
 Running the model with only these resources will not match our results...
 The [`config.py`](https://github.com/twak/winsyn/blob/main/src/config.py) file defines `resource_path` which should be the location of the resources folder.

-* The 3D clutter scenes can be downloaded from the [KAUST datastore]().
+* The 3D clutter scenes can be downloaded from the [KAUST datastore](https://doi.org/10.25781/KAUST-5E9C0).
 They should be added added to the `exterior_clutter` folder.

 * The script [`import_google_panos.py`](https://github.com/twak/winsyn/blob/main/import/import_google_panos.py) can be used to download the panoramas used for the published dataset.
 It takes a single argument: your resource folder, and downloads images here in the subfolder `outside`.
   - Alternately, download a [different set of panoramas from google directly](https://sites.google.com/view/streetlearn/dataset).

 * Signs can be downloaded from the [Kaust datastore](https://repository.kaust.edu.sa/handle/10754/686575).
 They should be in the `signs` folder of your resource folder.
 The downloaded and unzipped files can be split into folders `large`, `medium`, and `small` using the script [`split_signs.py`](https://github.com/twak/winsyn/blob/main/import/import_signs.py).
- * Rename and move the signs using the script `import.signs.py`.
 It takes two arguments - the root folder of the unzipped signs dataset and the resource folder.

 * The interior textures are from matterport.
   * You can download them by following the instructions (involving sending them a form and getting a [download script](https://github.com/jlin816/dynalang/blob/0da77173ee4aeb975bd8a65c76ddb187fde8de81/scripts/download_mp.py#L4))